 Even the brief image after Eko's death of young Eko and Yemi as children walking off happily together foreshadows the fact that the afterlife, where loved ones will be reunited, will be a factor at the end of the show.

-After the pilot aired, Sawyer was said to be the characters audiences hated the most, and he spent the rest of the season as a unsympathetic, antagonistic Jerk Ass.
-But thanks to character development, he's become popular for reasons other than how hot he is with his shirt off.
+After the pilot aired, Sawyer was said to be the character audiences hated the most, and he spent the rest of the season as a unsympathetic, antagonistic Jerkass.
+But thanks to character development, he became popular for reasons other than how hot he is with his shirt off.

-Shocking Swerve: "We have to move the island."
+Shocking Swerve: "He wants us to move the island."
 Of course, that plot line was tied up quite well and it did prove to be invaluable to the Myth Arc, but at the time it was pretty weird.

 Stoic Woobie: Juliet was a brilliant fertility expert with an ex-husband who controlled her every move, and had a cancerous sister who she was helping.
 She came to the island because she was mislead into thinking she was going to conduct experiments for a scientific company in Oregon.
 She found out her duty on the island was to try to prevent pregnant women and their children from dying, and she failed countless times.
 She then slowly became Ben's slave while her chances of leaving and seeing her sister became slimmer each year.
 Despite all these hardships she maintains a stoic demeanor, but when she slips you just want to give the girl a big fat hug.

-Danielle Rousseau, arguably the most tragic character seen.
-She was forced to kill her friends including the love of her life, had her baby taken away, spent 16 years as The Aloner going nuts, and when she was finally reunited with her daughter she gotkilled off.
+Danielle Rousseau, probably the most tragic character of all.
+She was forced to kill her friends including the love of her life, had her infant daughter taken away, spent 16 years as The Aloner going nuts, and when she was finally reunited with her daughter she gotkilled off.